ITI/memorizer/mm/memorizer/README.md

 cat kmap > <path_to_file>
 ```

-The rest of the features can be controlled the same way and their names are self explanatory and the commands are therefore omitted for brevity.
+The rest of the features can be controlled the same way and their names are self explanatory.
+The commands are therefore omitted for brevity.